y3owk1n/govim/README.md

 - Implements launch agent with `start-service` and `stop-service`?
 Though I am fine just doing it in my nix config directly
 - Better app icon and menubar icon
 - Maybe make it a full-fledged vim mode?
 Just like [Vimnav.spoon](https://github.com/y3owk1n/vimnav.spoon)
+- Hold and unhold action does not work in Finder.app... sobs
+- Implement a text selection mode that focuses on AXStaticText elements

 ## 🚀 Installation